jetsoncontrols/ha-unifi-energy-helper/CONTRIBUTING.md

 - Credited in CHANGELOG.md
 - Appreciated by the community!

-Thank you for contributing to UniFi Helper! 🎉
+Thank you for contributing to UniFi Energy Helper! 🎉